 - Mobile hearing screenings

 - Distribution of Hearing Help Toolkit

 We’re grateful for the support we receive for the Center for Hearing and Aging from generous donors.
-It makes it possible for us to partner with senior centers and other organizations committed to the heath and wellness of older adults.
+It makes it possible for us to partner with senior centers and other organizations committed to the health and wellness of older adults.

 If you’re a health professional seeking to improve the lives of seniors in your care through hearing health education and services, please call us at 917-305-7838.
 Carolyn Stern, Manager of the Center for Hearing and Aging, would be happy to discuss our program and see how it could help your constituents.
 Carolyn is passionate about helping others with hearing loss, like herself, learn about and adapt strategies and technologies to live more fully with the condition.
 Click here or below to send Carolyn and email inquiry.